Experience what it truly means to practise law by taking part in a mooting or mediation competition.

 International Commercial Mediation Competition (LAWS3510/JURD7610)

-• Orientation session and group training session for all selected students - TBC Week 1 Term 3.
-Details to be confirmed.
+- Orientation session and group training session for all selected students - Week 1 Term 3 (date and time to be advised)

 Eligibility